clstrfcuk/wp-content/README.md

 Basically a kickstart package I built for Vagrant.

-It will simply be initiated with the command
+It will simply be initiated with the following command:

 vv create -b kickstart -gr https://github.com/clstrfcuk/wp-content/

+(Note: "-b kickstart" stands for a specific blueprint I made for Vagrant, which adds additional and up to date plugins from their sources.)

-and then added to a fresh WordPress installation.
-Then I have all my standard plugins and themes I usually work with integrated in a new developement enviroment.
+This repo is then added to the fresh WordPress installation Vagrant builds.
+Then I have all my standard plugins and themes I usually work with integrated in a new Vagrant environment.